-- The global timer is a 64-bit incrementing counter with an auto-incrementing feature. - The global timer is memory mapped in the same address space as the private timers.
+- The global timer is a 64-bit incrementing counter with an auto-incrementing feature.
+It continues incrementing after sending interrupts. - The global timer is memory mapped in the private memory region.
 See Private Memory Region on page 1-5. - The global timer is accessed at reset in Secure State only.
-See SCU Non-secure Access Control Register on page 2-12. - The global timer is accessible to all Cortex-A9 processors.
-Each Cortex-A9 processor has a 64-bit comparator that is used to assert a private interrupt when the global timer has reached the comparator value.
+See SCU Non-secure Access Control Register on page 2-12. - The global timer is accessible to all Cortex-A9 processors in the cluster.
+Each Cortex-A9 processor has a private 64-bit comparator that is used to assert a private interrupt when the global timer has reached the comparator value.
 All the Cortex-A9 processors in a design use the banked ID, ID27, for this interrupt.
 ID27 is sent to the Interrupt Controller as a Private Peripheral Interrupt.
-See Interrupt Distributor interrupt sources on page 3-3. - The global timer is clocked by PERIPHCLK.
+See Interrupt Distributor interrupt sources on page 3-2. - The global timer is clocked by PERIPHCLK.